 This handbook contains essential information to guide you through the next year as an MA student at The Dickson Poon School of Law.
-We expect you to read this guide from cover to cover, as it contains information you must be familiar with.
+We expect you to read this guide from cover to cover, as it contains information with which you must be familiar.
 We will refer to it in our correspondence with you and when dealing with any issues that may arise throughout the year.

 While the information contained in this handbook is believed to be correct at the time of publication, it may change during the course of the year.
-Any updates will be communicated to you by email.
-Please check your King's email account regularly.
+Any updates will be communicated to you by email to your KCL email account or through KEATS.
+Please check both regularly.

 This handbook is divided into three sections.
-Section 2 is dedicated to university-wide information and policies, section 3 to information specific to The Dickson Poon School of Law, and section 4 to information about the MA in Global Ethics and Human Values.
+Section 2 is dedicated to university-wide information and policies, section 3 to information specific to The Dickson Poon School of Law, and section 4 to information about the MA in Medical Ethics and Law and MA in Medical Law.
 All hyperlinks in this document are clickable, including those on the contents page.
 In addition, each page has a link at the top right side which you can click to return to the contents.